Maybe you want to learn how to decoupage. If so, you can decoupage with a glue, sealer and finish known as Modge Podge.

 There are a great many applications when using this sealer.

-This article will give you a better sense of how it can be used, as well as some helpful crafting tips.
+This article will better understand how modge podge can be used and some helpful crafting tips.

 Ideal Candidates for Mod Podging